Chapter 5: Handling Problems

 Do:

-• Surface early (don't wait days)
+• Surface early (do not wait days)

 • Be specific about what you need

-• Explain what you've tried
+• Explain what you have tried

 • Suggest who might help